 At first, you may think that your retaining wall is okay, even if it starts to show signs of wear and tear.
 After all, it’s all stone anyway, so what’s a little cold weather going to do to it?
 Unfortunately, if you ignore the signs, it can spell disaster.
 It may not happen immediately, but the issue has to be addressed sooner rather than later.

 For the most part, cold weather can create cracks in the stones of your wall.
-Even a small break can lead to a bigger one, which can impact the integrity of the wall, leading to its eventual collapse.
+Even a small break can lead to a bigger one, which can impact the integrity of the wall, leading to its eventual collapse and, unfortunately, you can’t just grab cement out of your emergency kit to fix them.
 Assuming that you don’t want to have to rebuild your retaining wall (or a section of it anyway), taking care of these cracks as soon as possible is in your best interests.